-In Rural West Edinburgh, we have a group of service users who are very keen to be as active in their local community as possible, and a few years ago they secured the use of a derelict allotment on a local site.
+In the outskirts of Edinburgh, we have a group of service users who are very keen to be as active in their local community as possible, and a few years ago they secured the use of a derelict allotment on a local site.

 They have completely gutted the plot and they built it back up using extremely limited resources, and have managed to produce various fruits and vegetables from which they have made various fruits and jams.

 However, they are now at the stage where the equipment they have needs replaced and more specialised items are required.
 They have very ambitious plans for the future and these items will ensure that those plans can be met.

 The benefits of gardening are well documented, but for our service users, they are extremely wide and varied.
 Not only does it allow for fresh air and exercise which is essential for their physical and emotional well-being, but it teaches them other life skills such as working in a team, having responsibilities to both the allotment and others in their team, and project planning and budgeting.

 Growing your own food has many advantages.
 As well as helping to provide greenspace in urban areas, it has a positive role to play in people eating well, improving health and well-being and fostering community spirit by encouraging people to get together.